Skip to Content

 Dyed Geodes May Imitate Gemstones or Rare Minerals

-• Quartzite, chalcedony, marble, gibbsite, magnesite, aragonite, and jasper are also dyed and processed to imitate other rare minerals.
+• Quartzite, chalcedony, marble, gibbsite, magnesite, aragonite, and jasper are dyed and processed to imitate other rare minerals.

 So, you can see, profitability is the key with some of the dyed geodes!
-Nonetheless, while this kind of dyed geode is lucrative in the jewelry or showpiece market, most true mineral collectors would always look for the natural ones.
+Nonetheless, while this dyed geode is lucrative in the jewelry or showpiece market, most true mineral collectors would always look for the natural ones.

 TIP: Heightened demand for geodes results in the artificial manufacturing of fake geodes.
 Find out the main differences between real and fake geodes in the article below: